bcrist/Zig-LC4k/readme.md

 A library for creating and manipulating configuration bitstreams for LC4k CPLDs, using Zig code.

 This project uses reverse-engineered fuse maps from the [RE4k](https://github.com/bcrist/re4k) project.
-When running tests or regenerating the device data files, it's assumed that this repo's checkout will be as a submodule of RE4k's checkout, but otherwise only this repo needs to be checked out.

 ## Device List